JRMeyer/jrmeyer.github.io/_posts/2018-05-29-tensorflow-dataset-estimator-api.markdown

 )
 ```

 In the above definition of `dataset`, you can see there's a line where you point TensorFlow to your data on disc, and read the data via `tf.data.TFRecordDataset`.
-The `.shuffle()` and `.batch()` functions are optional, but you really need the `.map()` function.
-The `.map()` function provides the methods for not just reading your data, but parsing it into meaningful pieces like "label" and "features".
+The `.shuffle()` and `.batch()` functions are optional, but you will need the `.map()` function.

+The `.map()` function provides the methods for parsing your data into meaningful pieces like "labels" and "features".
 However, `.map()` is a super general function, and it doesn't know anything about your data, so we have to pass a special parsing function which `.map()` then applies to the data.
-This `parser` function is probably the main thing you have to adjust for your own data.
+This `parser` function is probably the main thing you have to create for your own dataset, and it should exactly mirror the way you saved your data to TFRecords above with the `tf.Example` object (in the CSV to TFRecords section).

 Here's an example of such a `parser` function: